 Q. What time will you pick me up and where from?

-A. Your guide will pick you up from your accommodation if it is in the city of Darwin, Broome or Cairns.
+A. Your guide will pick you up from your accommodation if it is in the city of Darwin or Broome.
 We can also often pick-up from surrounding suburbs but please contact us to confirm.
 If you are outside of these pick up areas please get in touch so we can arrange a central pick-up point.

 Q. I’m travelling for a while and I have a big backpack, will this be okay?